dolanor-galaxy/network/README.md

 What's more useful is a focus on **collaboration**.
 Organizations create a single cloud hosting account as a trusted environment for their engineers and teams to build software together which then becomes a unified product offering.
 They do not have to worry about whether or not they can trust other teams or engineers using it.
 They do not have to worry about services disappearing or even building everything from the ground up.
-Teams working independently produce services which can be access others teams.
+Teams working independently produce services which can be accessed by others teams.
 This becomes the basis for new applications, the foundation which they no longer have to rebuild.
 The velocity of their development increases with every new service added.
 New products can be built at rapid pace, and the compounding value of this in the long term has been demonstrated by Amazon, Facebook, Google, Uber, and many more.